 So now that you know why Konrad is avoiding bread, here is what we made this week as alternative easy, grab & go breakfast: Crunchy Peanut Butter Granola Bars

 In the video, Konrad mentions his usual breakfasts which consisted of white buns with peanut butter and honey.
-These bars are a healthier, breadless spin of the same flavors.
+These bars are a healthier, breadless spin on the same flavors.
+This peanut butter granola also comes close.

 We still have grains, but the white bread is replaced with healthier wholegrain oats.
 There are peanut butter and honey (his usual bread toppings) in these bars.
 Additionally, Medjool dates are sweetening and bind everything together.

 And lastly, peanuts!
 They add an awesome crunch factor and are packed with protein - the key to a filling meal.

 If you're not the grab & go breakfast type, these bars are also awesome as afternoon snack.
 But who am I kidding - this breastfeeding mommy can and does snack any time of day!